SpringTree/jsonschema-to-typings/README.md

 ## Known limitations
 ## Default type
 If `type` is omitted in a JSON schema property `object` is assumed.
-This will lead to an `any` property in TypeScript.
+This will lead to an `any` type property in TypeScript.

 ### Arrays
 JSON Schema allows arrays to define that they can only contain unique items and what the minimum and maximum item counts are.